rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 Donate link: https://rextheme.com/best-WooCommerce-product-feed/
 Tags: product feed,woocommerce product feed,google shopping,google shopping feed,woocommerce product feed manager,eBay,facebook ads,facebook feed,google feed,data Feed,xml product feed,google adwords,kelkoo,marktplaats,rakuteen,skroutz,walmart
 Requires at least: 4.7
-Tested up to:  5.4.2
+Tested up to:  5.5
 Requires PHP: 5.6
-Stable tag: 5.37
+Stable tag: 5.38
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce Product Feed Manager helps you to sell more by uploading product feed to Google shopping, Amazon, Walmart, eBay, Nextag, Pricegrabber and acquiring real buyer.
+WooCommerce Product Feed Manager helps you to sell more by uploading product feed to Google shopping, Walmart, eBay, Nextag, Pricegrabber and acquiring real buyer.

 == Description ==
 Do you wish to increase your WooCommerce store sales?
-One way is to promote on popular merchant shops such as Google Shopping, Facebook Dynamics, Walmart, eBay, Amazon, etc.
+One way is to promote on popular merchant shops such as Google Shopping, Facebook Dynamics, Walmart, eBay etc.

 You can easily do it by generating WooCommerce product feed and uploading it on those sites.

 WooCommerce Product Feed Manager will help you generate product feed in seconds.

-The plugin is configured to generate product feed for over 169 major merchant shops with pre-defined templates for every merchant so that you can generate the feed in a few clicks.
+The plugin is configured to generate product feed for over 168 major merchant shops with pre-defined templates for every merchant so that you can generate the feed in a few clicks.

 [youtube https://www.youtube.com/watch?v=YM4m_tpkYR4]